CDR can be divided into the three main groups: biological, technological and geochemical processes.

-- Afforestation and forest management, i.e. large-scale plantation of trees which store carbon in soil and biomass.
+- Afforestation,, i.e. large-scale plantation of trees, and sustainable forest management which store carbon in soil and biomass.

 - Adapted land management to increase and permanently fix C from atmospheric CO2 in the soil.
-One example is to renature peatlands.
+One example through the incorporation of crop residues, reduced tillage, or even is to renature peatlands.

 - Pyrolysis of biomass to form charcoal (biochar) that keeps carbon in the soil for many years.